agi-hub/AGIAgent/README.md

 ## 🚀 News

+2025/10/27 AGIAgent online registration is now open!
+Click the registration button on the right side of <https://agiagentonline.com> to register and start using.

 2025/10/12 An introduction of AGIAgent for Article Generation with Rich Images is provided in [colourfuldoc/ColourfulDoc.md](colourfuldoc/ColourfulDoc.md) and [colourfuldoc/ColourfulDoc_zh.md](colourfuldoc/ColourfulDoc_zh.md) (in Chinese).

 2025/10/10 Windows installation package (online / offline) is ready!
 See [release page](https://github.com/agi-hub/AGIAgent/releases/).